bellabellabe/Interactive-For-China-Trade-Shock/README.md

-# test

-This is to see if I can deploy dash into a webpage
+# This repository is linked with Heroku to deploy python dash

+The main code is in the file app.py
+The dataset used is the file AllEffect_map.csv